tushar276/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure gives access to an outer function's scope from an inner funtion.
+A closure is the combination of a function bundled together with references to its surrounding state.

 2. Study the following code, then answer the questions below.